Last updated on December 31st, 2023 at 01:53 pm

-This time, Line, which knows that a huge number of its app users are crytocurrency traders isn’t joking to tap into that great potential.
+This time, Line, which knows that a huge number of its app users are cryptocurrency traders isn’t joking to tap into that great potential.

-Line has over 600 million registered users and 200 million monthly active users worldwide.
+Line has over 600 million registered users and 230 million active monthly users worldwide.

-Line made the announcement today that it has filed an application with the Financial Services Agency (FSA) – Japan’s financial regulator – to register and launch a cryptocurrency exchange.
+Line in an announcement had applied with the Financial Services Agency (FSA) – Japan’s financial regulator – to register and launch a cryptocurrency exchange.

 Its application is currently under review.

-Line cryptocurrency trading is expected to come live within its chat application that is popular among some 70 million Japanese users.
-The messaging app also has huge number of users in Indonesia, Thailand and Taiwan.
+Line cryptocurrency trading is expected to come live within its chat application which is popular among some 70 million Japanese users.
+The messaging app also has a huge number of users in Indonesia, Thailand and Taiwan.